 Policy for Publication Policy Number: ACAD20060003

 AUA full-time faculty, directors of research centers, researchers under the direction of center directors, and administrative unit heads (directors and/or managers) are eligible to apply for grants and externally-funded programs that are conducted at AUA.

-and
+All proposals to external funding sources that commit the University to any kind of responsibility to an external institution must be approved by the unit Director, Dean, Department Head prior to submission for the AUA’s higher Administration review.

+The lead applicant must submit the proposal, its budget, and if applicable, other required documents through the AUA’s Grants Office for the review and approval of the AUA Administration, in particular the CFO, the COO, the Provost, and the President.1 The application package must get the President's approval before it can be submitted to the sponsoring agency to ensure that the University can provide all commitments stated in the proposed work and that it is consistent with the broad mission of the University.

-Prior to submission, the applicant must seek permission from AUA AdminThe above-stated review procedure extends to include letters of commitment, letters of partnership or intent, or any analogous documents indicating AUA's potential involvement in proposals or joining a project consortium.
+This approval requirement extends to include letters of commitment, letters of partnership or intent, or any analogous documents indicating AUA's potential involvement in proposals or joining a project consortium.

-The proposal and its budget shall be reviewed and approved by AUA Administration, in particular by the CFO, the COO, the Provost, and the President.1

 The review and approval process of the package is executed through the AUA Document Flow System (1C) and may take up to five (5) business days.